13 films everyone should watch and why—as voted by you

 Our final staff pick is a three-part, five-hour, Spanish language documentary by Patricio Guzmán on the rise and fall of the Chilean government under Allende.

-Filmed up close to the action on Chile's streets before and during the 1973 coup, the crew interview people from all walks of life in Chile as the left-wing government tries to guide Chile along the path to socialism through democratic means before being overthrown.
-The film also includes newsreel footage from Leonardo Henrichsen, who filmed his own murder.
+Filming close to the action on Chile's streets before and during the 1973 coup, the crew interview people from all walks of life as the left-wing government tries to guide Chile along the path to socialism through democratic means before being overthrown.
+The film also includes newsreel footage from Leonardo Henrichsen, a journalist who filmed his own murder.

 The film has a clear bias in favor of Allende's government.
 After the coup, one of the crew members even "disappeared" due to their left-wing politics.
 The worldview of the filmmakers is obvious and pervasive, but a dedicated watcher can see around it.